AFC Members Noticeboard

 What will it cost me?

-We ask for subscriptions from our members to meet our costs, which cover, for example, the fees for our conductor and accompanist, hire of the rehearsal venue, costs involved in staging concerts, etc. Our subscription level is:
+We ask for subscriptions from our members to meet our costs, which cover, for example, the fees for our conductor and accompanist, hire of the rehearsal venue, costs involved in staging concerts, etc.

-In addition, there is normally a charge for hiring the music for a term.
+In addition, there is normally a small charge for hiring the music for a term.
 (Some members prefer to buy their copies, and then keep them.)

 [back to top]